Syncinus/ReactionCats/Reaction Cats Beta 3/Cat Stuff/Evolution Cat Profiles/Uncommon/Heavy Ziva.md

 Ability=Zivas Power:

-Cats Have -3 Damage
+Cats Do Only 75% Damage

-Against Ziva When Attcking.
+Against Ziva When Attacking.

 Ability=A Little Fat: